We don't just talk cars ... we teach how to buy them.

 Well, the internet has changed all that.
 New car negotiaing can now be done much more easily from the comfort of your own home or office, as well as in a way that gets far, far better results.
 The fact is, the best method of buying a new car today at the lowest price can be done in a much more consumer-friendly way.

-That said, CarWoo has now raised the bar still further.
+CarWoo has raised the bar.
 How?

 It's virtually one-of-a-kind because it makes the competitive dealer quote process totally anonymous for car buyers.
 In other words, at CarWoo the dealers automatically respond to your quote requests, but they have no idea who you are, where you live, your email address or your phone number.
-They don't know anything except that you may be interested in a particular vehicle and that they're competing against other dealers to sell it to you.

 The key is that the whole process is done right online on CarWoo's web site.
 No phone calls, no emails, no badgering, no sales pressure.

-The whole process is so simple.
 It's essentially 3 easy steps:

-2) The CarWoo system automatically sends your no-obligation quote request to the appropriate dealers who then begin to offer you their lowest prices.
+2) The CarWoo system then automatically sends your no-obligation quote request to the appropriate dealers who then begin to offer you their lowest prices.
 Again, there is no pressure and the dealers simply don't know who you are.
 All they know is you're waiting for their lowest offer.

 CarWoo advises that quotes usually come in within around 24 hours, but it's much more common for them to start to come in within an hour or two.
 As they arrive, they're displayed side by side so they are easy to compare, including the sticker price, the dealer's offer and all additional fees and taxes so there are no surprises later.